AI in Private Equity: Foot Anstey’s value creation roundtable highlights

 It is clear that the level of adoption of AI in PE and portfolio businesses varies significantly.
 Whilst there is a significant amount of hype over what AI can do for businesses, there are some very clear benefits and operational efficiencies.
 Implementing AI successfully needs buy in from the top and appropriate AI policies, AI governance and data security protocols to cover increased risks.

-If you'd like to explore AI strategy, governance or implementation across your fund or portfolio, please contact Paolo Sbuttoni.
+If you'd like to discuss key contractual and legal issues when buying AI, AI strategy, governance or implementation across your fund or portfolio, please contact Paolo Sbuttoni.

 For further information on how we work with Private Equity portfolio companies across all stages of the investment journey to add value see here.